GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The effective exploitation of his powers of abstraction must be regarded as one of the most vital activities of a competent programmer.
+> ### When I was at what I would consider the peak of my abilities, I had extremely trustworthy intuition.
+I would do things and they would just turn out right.
 >
-> ~ *Edsger W. Dijkstra*
+> ~ *L. Peter Deutsch*

 ---
 ## 🏎 Quick Facts